cbeck88/strict-variant/README.md

 We provide a template `easy_variant` which takes care of these details if you don't care to be bothered by the compiler about a throwing move / dynamic allocation.

-(Some programmers would prefer that the compiler not start making dynamic allocations without a warning though, just because some `noexcept` annotation was not deduced the way they expected.
+(Some programmers would prefer that the compiler not start making dynamic allocations without a warning, just because some `noexcept` annotation was not deduced the way they expected.
 But programmer convenience is a good thing too.)

 Specifically, any type that you put in the `easy_variant` which has a throwing move will be wrapped in `recursive_wrapper` implicitly.